Candidate Statements

 Aric Hanley-Gurley

-I’m a second year nursing student beat OHSU and an ICU Technician on the Medical ICU
+I’m a current board member of AFSCME Local 328, a second year nursing student at OHSU and an ICU Technician on the Medical ICU

 Why are you running?